aikonbrasil/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * 'slipperyroad_23.jpg'
 * 'keep_right_38.jpg'

 The main particularity in all cases is the image resolution.
-In case of Yield signal it included a custome background of clouds, it is similar in the case of Speed limit (20km/h) signal.
+In case of Yield signal it included a custome background of clouds.

 ![alt text][image7]
-![alt text][image8]

 The first image might be difficult to classify because ...